Categories

 Saltburn’s final half hour kicks off with a dark moment that really feels like it should be in the last five minutes of the film, but believe me that the overlong ending is worth it for all the juicy drama and twistiness it packs in, plus a final shot that would get Fennell arrested in some countries.
 The film is not afraid to shed its skin and turn into something else in genre and tone, which it does about four times.
 These shifts are a feature, not a bug: they’re all part of the “muchness” of the novelistic story.

 Fennell has an eye for extravagance and memorable compositions.
 She is perhaps not a capital-G great director, but she is an auteur of this specific, gaudy style.
 Her most daring choice is to shoot at 1.33:1 in an era when widescreen is king.
 This accomplishes two things: First, it gives the movie more of a vertical, painterly feeling that captures the hugeness of the indoor spaces.
-Some of these compositions are gorgeous with ravishing lighting.
+Some of these compositions are gorgeous with ravishing lighting and inviting production.
 Second, it gives the sensation that we’re watching a daytime soap opera on a CRT, a junk food Tuesday afternoon telenovela with no shame.

 I’m loathe to call Saltburn one of the best movies of the year, but it honestly might be, at least on the metrics by which I enjoyed it.
 (Note that “good taste” and “narrative restraint” are not those axes; very little of the story stands up to critical thinking.)
 If nothing else, I wouldn’t hesitate in calling it one of the most pleasurable movies of the year: a specimen of daft, luscious, overstuffed, edgy teen melodrama fun.
 Beautiful, stupid trash.